 Welcome to Hurst's Handblown Glass

-This site is mainly a gallery of my work.
+This site is designed to be a gallery of my work.
 The pieces shown are items that I have made in the past and may not still be available.
 I always have a wide selection of items available.
 If you see something you are interested in please contact me to see if it is available.
 If it is not I may have something similar.
 Please keep in mind that all pieces are unique and one of a kind.
 All pendants come strung on an adjustable 36" Rat Tail (nylon satin like) cord.
-All marbles include a lucite stand.
+All marbles include a stand.

 I'm also on Instagram-